anyahush/the-freefrom-cookbook/README.md

 * As a user I want to sign up for a newsletter, so I can stay informed about new recipes.
 * As a user I want to find social media links, so I can follow them on different platforms.
 * As a user I want to contact admin with queries or feedback.
-* As a user I want continuous scrolling.
+* As a user I want to find pagination on the recipe pages, so I do not experience endless scrolling.

 As admin:
 * As admin I want to edit existing meal type categories.